RackEmApp/releasenotes/README.md

 This page displays the release note information for the RackEmApp Platform and the RackEmApp Mobile Application.
 To subscribe to changes in our release notes, you can watch [this GitHub Repository](https://github.com/RackEmApp/releasenotes).

 ---
+***Platform** - 7th May 2025*
+ - Allow round settings to be altered even for completed rounds
+ - Add player to players database if enetering online and not already in players database
+ - Change app player list stats to incldue cup
+ - Fix issues relating to edit pencils in double elimination comps
+ - Fixed issue with online series entry

 ***Platform** - 1st May 2025*
  - Fixed issue swapping entries in group stages changing the entries for the wrong matches
  - Altered edit player in competition screen so you can only edit the players in an entry from the entry screen, which simplifies things